-According to some the requirements of change are such that we must abandon entirely all lawyers' monopolies, overthrow the adversary system, drastically modify the trial process, change fundamentally the content of the work lawyers do and commit the profession to service to the community in a State-run legal corporation.
+There are some who say that fundamental changes must come from the numerous inquiries now afoot.
+According to them, we must abandon entirely lawyers' monopolies, overthrow the adversary system and commit all lawyers to service to the community in a State-run legal corporation.
 We may come to that.
-Some futurologists predict it.27 Setting my sights on more immediate possibilities, there are some practical problems that can be identified.
-These are capable of fairly rapid treatment, without altering the basic role and organisation of the profession.
-Futurology must have limits.
-This paper will therefore address itself only to a number of limited subjects : entry to the profession, legal education, admission to practise, the structure of the profession, its work methods and self-discipline.
+Some futurologists predict it.
+12 Setting my sights on more immediate possibilities, I can identify practical problems which, I suggest, are capable of fairly rapid change without altering the basic role and organisation of the profession.
+In Australia, anything more is unlikely to be achieved in the last quarter of this century.
+Even futurology must have limits, particularly in a settled and reasonably homogeneous and self contented society, as Australia is.

+I propose, therefore, to address myself to a number of limited subjects, notably entry to the profession, legal education, admission to practice, the structure of the profession, its work, methods and self discipline.